Studio Art Concentration Entry Portfolio Review

 Photography: Demonstrate proficiency in image exposure, color correction, and tonal correction using digital cameras and editing software.

-Printmaking: Demonstrate proficiency in creating strong visual matrixes, printing matrixes with fidelity, and curating prints.
-Image 1-3, 4-6, and 7-9 will consist of three limited editions of three consistent prints each.
+Printmaking: Demonstrate proficiency in creating strong visual matrixes, printing matrixes with fidelity, and curating prints that use at least two printmaking processes.
+Image 1-3, 4-6, and 7-9 will show 3 limited editions of 3 consistent prints each.
 Additional images may be prints or other related media.
 Artworks should be photographed or scanned showing the whole print including the deckle, torn, or cut edge of the paper.

-A minimum of half of your portfolio should be based in the concentration for which you seek entry.
+A minimum of half of your portfolio should be based on the concentration for which you seek entry.
 The portfolio requires 12 – 18 individual artworks If appropriate, include detailed images.

 Artwork must be legible.
 For support: